Why Victor Osimhen Was Substituted During Nigeria vs DR Congo World Cup Play-Off

 Read also

-Cameras later captured him visibly walking with discomfort on the sidelines while urging his teammates to continue the fight, per Foot Africa.
+Cameras later captured him visibly walking with discomfort on the sidelines while urging his teammates to continue the fight, according to Foot Africa.

 The Super Eagles struggled, and the match went to extra time and then penalties, with DR Congo winning 4-3 to confirm their place in the inter-continental playoffs.